Kiran-Bose/supreme/README.md

 Download the deb package to any debian based system and install

 You may also add it from PPA:
-For bionic and precise, do the following:
+For bionic and xenial, do the following:

     sudo add-apt-repository ppa:kiran.kb/supreme
     sudo apt-get update